Where sin increased…

 and bowed low before their molten god.

-20 They traded their glory in
+20 They exchanged their glory

-for the image of a grass-eating, belching bull.
+for the image of a grass-eating bull.

 21 They forgot the God who had saved them